CGowdy/flex-calendar/README.md

 - `SetupWizard` collects the basic calendar info and grouping tracks.
 - The dashboard shows timeline stats, an interactive grouping grid, and a detail drawer for precise shifts.
 - `useScheduleAdjuster` powers optimistic updates so UI interactions feel instant before API confirmation.

+## Intended Workflow

+See `docs/workflow.md` for a concise, repeatable workflow across devices/agents, including environment setup, local vs Docker dev flows, testing, and data seeding.

+## Product Spec

+See `docs/product-spec.md` for the problem statement, core flows, acceptance criteria, and milestones for this calendar.

 ## Next Steps